Fabianjsz/002-UnoGame/README.md

 # UnoGame
-Remake of Uno in python for Themenwoche
+Remake of Uno in python for the Mint ralley